 Shepherds Bush Housing Group was founded in the late 1960’s by Reverend Asbridge and members of St Stephen's Church in Shepherds Bush who were becoming increasingly concerned by appalling conditions some parishioners lived in.
 Slum landlords were exploiting private tenants and charging extortionate rents for rooms in run-down properties.
 The situation was worsened by shortage of decent housing

-That same year, Ken Loach's influential social documentary 'Cathy Come Home' was screened by the BBC and watched by a quarter of the population.
-The harsh realities of homelessness were a stark contrast to London's swinging '60s image.
+That same year, Ken Loach's influential social documentary 'Cathy Come Home' was screened by the BBC.
+This was watched by a quarter of the population.
+The programme highlighted problems with homelessness which waws were a stark contrast to London's swinging '60s image.